 With the lack of work comes the lack of money, are you worried about your financial prospects?

 Sure, but I learned something in my last few years on Breaking Bad, from Aaron Paul actually.
-He was wonderful about sharing this.
-He gave me some great advice.
+He was wonderful about sharing this and gave me some great advice.
 He was like, “You’re going to get a good job every now and then and they’ll pay you a lot of money.
 Don’t spend it, ‘cause you don’t know when your next big job is going to come.”
 And he told me that from experience, you know, his own mistakes.

 But I am really anxious about everything.
 I just got a new house… I do have money coming in because I did a lot of good TV shows that are getting re-aired.
 That’s very helpful, but my income has been cut in half.
 So not having money is always an anxiety for an actor, not knowing where your next paycheck is going to come from.
 So it’s tight right now.
 And it’s kind of getting tighter and tighter as we go.
 Honestly, I don’t see a light at the end of the tunnel yet.
 And so we just have to keep our fingers crossed that somehow everything’s going to work out.